Last Updated on January 8, 2024

 These cues, also known as triggers, can be certain people, places, or emotional states—instigating a strong desire to use your drug of choice again.

 Second, underlying mental health problems frequently co-occur with substance use disorders, complicating the recovery process.
-Conditions such as depression, anxiety, and post-traumatic stress disorder can exacerbate cravings and heighten the risk of relapse if left untreated.
+Untreated depression, anxiety, or post-traumatic stress disorder can amplify cravings and elevate relapse risk.

 The correlation between mental health and addiction highlights the necessity of a comprehensive treatment approach addressing both issues concurrently.